Avelar/florianopolis-beaches-sizes/README.md

-# florianopolis-beaches-sizes
+# Florianopolis island beaches sizes
-Interactive map to show the size of the Beaches on Florianópolis Island Brasil
+Interactive map which to show the size of the Beaches on Florianópolis Island Brazil.

 [See the interactive map](http://avelarfortunato.com/tamanho-das-praias-de-florianopolis/)